 Free coaching with Henley Business School

 ACEVO has secured a coaching agreement with leading executive education provider Henley Business School.
-Henley is offering a limited number of free coaching opportunities for ACEVO members.
+Henley is offering free coaching opportunities for ACEVO members.
 The coaching programme is tailor-made for each individual, who may meet their coach anywhere from once only to up to 10 times across a year.

 Applicants are matched with coaches by Henley Business School.
 Most of the coaches have 20 or 30 years of business and management experience and their services are being offered free as the sessions comprise part of their postgraduate programme.
 If you are interested please email email@example.com.